OSGConnect/connectbook/start/data/file-transfer-via-htcondor.md

 ## Overview

-Due to the distributed configuration of the OSG, more often than not, your jobs will need to bring along a copy (i.e. transfer a copy) of data, code, packages, software, ect. from the login node where the job is submitted to the execute node where the job will run.
-This requirement applies to any and all files that are needed to successfully execute and complete you job.
+Due to the distributed configuration of the OSG, more often than not, your jobs will need to bring along a copy (i.e. transfer a copy) of data, code, packages, software, etc. from the login node where the job is submitted to the execute node where the job will run.
+This requirement applies to any and all files that are needed to successfully execute and complete your job.

-This guide will describe steps and important considerations for transferring your files that are <100MB specifically via the HTCondor submit file.
+This guide will describe steps and important considerations for transferring your files that are <100MB
+via the HTCondor submit file.

 ## Important Considerations